 In addition to the consultation plans, the Minister also announced:

-- As mentioned in the Minister’s comment above, a Building Safety Regulator would be established immediately in shadow form before being fully created by legislation.
+- As mentioned in the Minister’s comment above, a Building Safety Regulator would be established immediately in a shadow form before being fully created by legislation.
 The Health and Safety Executive (HSE) has been asked by the government to establish a Building Safety Regulator.
-It will be responsible for overseeing building standards, including a more robust regime for high-risk buildings.
+It will be responsible for overseeing building standards, including a more robust regime for high-rise buildings.
 Dame Judith Hackett will preside over the creation of the new regulatory body.

 - The government-appointed independent expert advisory panel (IEAP) has clarified and updated advice to building owners regarding the safety measures that must be implemented and emphasised the focus should be on cladding.
 The advice makes it clear that building owners must address safety issues on residential buildings 18m or under.
-AMC and other metal composites with an unmodified polyethylene core must not be used on any residential buildings of any height and removed from existing structures.
+AMC and other metal composites with an unmodified polyethene core must not be used on any residential buildings of any height and removed from existing structures.

 - A construction expert will be appointed to review AMC cladding remediation timescales and identify how the process can be sped up.
 To remove the barrier of costs, a factor which has seen many property litigation lawyers managing disputes between building owners and leaseholders/tenants or building owners and local authorities, the government is examining options to mitigate costs and provide alternative financing pathways to the already existing £1.6bn Building Safety Programme.

 - The proposed height threshold for sprinkler system requirements in new buildings will be announced in February 2021.